Kitware/SMTK/doc/tutorials/add_a_bridge/index.rst

 ============================
-Session a new modeling kernel
+Bridge a new modeling kernel
 ============================

 .. highlight:: c++
 .. role:: cxx(code)
    :language: c++

-This tutorial covers how to session a solid modeling kernel to SMTK.
+This tutorial covers how to bridge a solid modeling kernel to SMTK.
 The details will vary according to the capabilities of the modeling kernel you wish to use via SMTK, but the overall process of bridging the kernel involves

-* subclassing SMTK's :smtk:`Session` class,
+* subclassing SMTK's :smtk:`Session` class — which is used as a bridge between the modeling kernel and SMTK's model manager;
-* defining a map between your kernel's modeling entities and SMTK UUIDs,
+* defining a map between your kernel's modeling entities and SMTK UUIDs;
-* transcribing information about kernel modeling entities into an SMTK model manager, and
+* transcribing information about kernel modeling entities into an SMTK model manager; and
 * providing SMTK operators which perform modeling operations.
 The only mandatory operator is a "read" operator used to load a file native to your modeling kernel into your native kernel's modeling session.

-This tutorial will use a simplistic session that presents an Exodus mesh as a model composed only of groups (element blocks, side sets, and node sets).
+This tutorial will add a simplistic session type that presents an Exodus mesh as a model composed only of groups (element blocks, side sets, and node sets).
 A session like this is useful for cases where the geometry for a